 Browse our Academic skills, studying and referencing pages for help in developing your study skills, including how to avoid plagiarism and how to reference source material.

 You can contact the Library 24/7 through the Library Helpdesk and Library chat service.
-Browse the Library pages to find out about accessing online resources, using the Postal Loans Service, and how to borrow resources from other libraries near you.
+Browse the Library pages to find out about accessing online resources, using the Scan and Send service, and how to borrow resources from other libraries near you.

 IT Services can help you connect to the University network and your filestore, obtain free or discounted software to install on your own computer, and access eduroam wifi when visiting other universities.
 See the IT Services pages for online IT training guides.